GameServerManagers/LinuxGSM-Docs/Rust.md

+"Native" Linux support for Rust is back since February 2016 ! https://twitter.com/garrynewman/status/700658567641231360

+That allowed us to add a Rust Server Script into LGSM.

 # Modded server with Oxide

-"Native" Linux support for Rust is back since February 2016 ! https://twitter.com/garrynewman/status/700658567641231360

-That allowed us to add a Rust Server Script into the Linux Game Server Managers (LGSM) project.

-As information is dispatched all around the web which is a pain, i'm trying to centralize it for you.
-If you need more information or have issues, just ask here http://oxidemod.org/threads/setting-up-a-rust-server-with-linux-and-lgsm.16528/ or in our Steam Group

 ## System requirements